 9. Welsh National Stillbirth Working Group

 What do we do?
-Charlotte Bevan, Senior Research and Prevention advisor at Sands, represents us on the group with the support of Heather-Jane Coombs, Sands network co-ordinator for Wales.
+Charlotte Bevan, Senior Research and Prevention advisor at Sands, represented us in Wales with the support of Heather-Jane Coombs, Sands Network Co-ordinator for Wales.
 They ensure all views are heard and Wales is up to date with anything we might be doing elsewhere in the UK to improve care for families.

 10. Northern Ireland Maternal and Infant Steering Group – NIMI

 What is it?
 The Department of Health in Northern Ireland convened the NIMI group after Sands and BLISS campaigned in Stormont in 2011 for greater awareness of baby deaths and improvements to all aspects of care.
 The group focuses on improving care related to all baby deaths from miscarriage to babies who die up to a year old.
 Chaired by Northern Ireland’s Chief Medical Officer, NIMI includes clinicians, baby charities and health officials.
 It monitors progress on data collection, public health messages and auditing care around pregnancy and the early days after birth.
-Stephen Guy, Sands Northern Ireland network co-ordinator sits on the group, with Janet Scott from Research and Prevention, and Clea Harmer, CEO at Sands, contributing.
+Stephen Guy, Sands Northern Ireland Network Co-ordinator and Janet Scott from Research and Prevention sit on the group.